wyk9787/Projects/DataHunt/README.md

 ## Description

-- Getting data from the internet and doing data analysis
+- Looking for data sets online and fetch them.
+- Using Java higher-order functions to process data sets and answer questions about them.

 ## Data Sources